RooVetGit/Roo-Code/README.md

 - Use external tools via [MCP (Model Context Protocol)](https://docs.roocode.com/advanced-usage/mcp) MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
 Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.

+### WebSocket Server and CLI Integration

+Roo Code includes a WebSocket server that allows CLI clients to communicate with the extension.
+This enables you to build custom CLI tools or integrate Roo Code with other applications.
+The WebSocket server provides the following features:

+- **API Method Calls**: Call any API method available in the extension
+- **Event Subscriptions**: Subscribe to events like message updates, task creation, etc.
+- **Streaming Updates**: Receive real-time streaming updates as the AI generates responses

+For detailed information about the WebSocket server and how to use it, see the [WebSocket CLI Integration](websocket-cli-integration.md) documentation.

 ### CLI Tool

 Roo Code includes a command-line interface (CLI) tool that allows you to interact with the extension from the terminal.
 The CLI tool communicates with the extension via a WebSocket server, enabling you to manage profiles, start tasks, and interact with Roo Code directly from your command line.